-I do wish I’d mentioned this to Robert, because it would be interesting to know if his family really does feel the parallels between his writing for the Times and the endeavours of a mining family circa 1842.
+I do wish I’d mentioned this to Robert because it would be interesting to know if his family really does feel the parallels between his writing for the Times and the endeavors of a mining family circa 1842.

-Clearly I didn’t mention it.
-Clearly I was too busy being terrified whilst I was catapulted from my usual existence – raising a child here, tinkering with a blog there, enjoying the work of the other panelists – to actually meeting the other panellists.
+Clearly, I didn’t mention it.
+Clearly, I was too busy being terrified whilst I was catapulted from my usual existence – raising a child here, tinkering with a blog there, enjoying the work of the other panelists – to actually meeting the other panelists.

 I did my best to disguise the terror public speaking can invoke by hiding behind a veneer that aimed to reflect calm, serene intelligence.
 Looking at the Green Room selfie, though, I wonder if perhaps I failed.

-Fortunately, quickly after meeting everyone I started to relax, primarily because of their warmth, generosity and kindness: Fi just before she nipped off for her green room manicure; Shappi with her gorgeous children in tow; Lucy calm and cheerful despite wrangles with the traffic; and Robert assumably after another long stint down t’ pit.
+Fortunately, quickly after meeting everyone I started to relax, primarily because of their warmth, generosity, and kindness: Fi just before she nipped off for her green room manicure; Shappi with her gorgeous children in tow; Lucy calm and cheerful despite wrangles with the traffic; and Robert assumably after another long stint down ‘ pit.